Listing Period Home Warranty: Free Seller Coverage Explained

 What Is Listing Period Home Warranty Coverage?

-A listing period home warranty — also referred to as a limited seller's home warranty or seller coverage — is a type of complimentary protection provided to homeowners while their property is actively listed on the market.
+A listing period home warranty (also referred to as a limited seller's home warranty or seller coverage) is a type of complimentary protection provided to homeowners while their property is actively listed on the market.
 Unlike a standard home warranty you purchase for your own use, this coverage is specifically designed for the real estate transaction window: from the day you list your home to the day it sells (or your listing expires).

-The core idea is simple: if a covered system or appliance breaks down while buyers are touring your home, you won't have to pay out of pocket for an emergency repair that could spook potential buyers or delay your closing.
+The core idea is simple: if a covered system or appliance breaks down while buyers are touring your home, you will not have to pay out of pocket for an emergency repair that could spook potential buyers or delay your closing.
 Most major home warranty providers offer this as a no-cost incentive when sellers commit to purchasing a full buyer's warranty plan at closing.

 How the Listing Period Coverage Works